MBV-Media/PHP-Style-Guide/README.md

   if ( person->name === 'John Doe' ) {}
 ```

-- [2.3](#2.3) Place no space before the argument list in function calls and declarations.
+- [2.3](#2.3) Place no space in between the function name and the opening parenthesis.
 ```php
   class Person {
       public function __contruct() {}